mouguu/twitter-crawler/README.md

 **Solutions:**

 1. Use Puppeteer mode: `--mode puppeteer` for deeper timeline access
+2. Use Mixed mode: `--mode mixed` to自动切 DOM 续跑
 2. Split into batches: Use `stopAtTweetId` to scrape in multiple sessions
 3. Wait and retry: The limit may reset after some time